mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 A nice socially distanced, outdoor Easter brunch at the in-laws.
 From there, I hitched a ride to _Sayward Road_ which gave me enough distance to run the rest of the way home.

-This route was a flat to false-flat, overall net downhill route with some dirt sections too; perfect for an easy effort.
+This route was a flat to false-flat, overall net downhill route with some dirt sections; perfect for an easy effort.
 I averaged **5:45/km pace** and this was like other recent runs, comfortable.

 I did get passed by Melanie McQuaid on _Lochside Drive_; she was cruising at a pretty good clip too.